example42/psick/README.md

 ### Control repo

-The modules used (and some example42 other)  in this control repo are defined in the ```Puppetfile``` and can be installed manually via git, from the Forge or via r10k.

-To install r10k:

-    gem install r10k

-To install Fabric you can use the local package providers or pip (you might need to install also the ecdsa package):

-    pip install fabric
-    pip install ecdsa
+To be able to use the control-repo with Puppet some gems are needed and defined in the ```Puppetfile``` have to be deployed.

+The hiera-eyaml, r10k and deep_merge gems can be installed by the setup script which also runs r10k to populate the modules directory.

 ### Vagrant